Submission guide

 FREE alt labels! (as long as supplies last)

-The submission process checks if the content_type field is filled in a cell to determine whether a row in the table is a continuation from the previous one, adding multiple values.
-Having a row without content type and with id and/or source_path is considered an error.
+The submission process checks if the content_type (for new resources) or id (for updates) field is filled in a cell to determine whether a row in the table is a continuation from the previous one, adding multiple values.
+Having a row without content_type or id, and with source_path, is considered an error.

 Relationships can be established between resources.
-These are stored as persistent links and appear as hyperlinks in the discovery interface.
-A relationship can only be set for a field that is configured as "resource" type.
-Consult your content model to find which properties are relationships.
+These are stored as persistent links and appear as hyperlinks in the presentation and in the admin interface.
+A relationship can only be set for a field that is configured as resource type.
+Consult your content model configuration to find which properties are relationships.

 To set a relationship with a resource in the same laundry list that doesn't have an explicit ID set, insert the source path of the resource.
-For a resource that has already an ID, either by being assigned one manually or by being already deposited, insert the ID string.
+For a resource that has already an ID, either because it is in the same laundry list and has been assigned one manually, or because it is already archived, insert the ID string.

 Example table with implicit and explicit relationships, some path-based and some ID-based: